Fairness of ChatGPT: Abstract

 \section{Abstract}

 Understanding and addressing unfairness in LLMs are crucial for responsible AI deployment.
-However, there is a limited availability of quantitative analyses and in-depth studies regarding fairness evaluations in LLMs, especially when applying LLMs to high-stakes fields.
+However, there is a limited number of quantitative analyses and in-depth studies regarding fairness evaluations in LLMs, especially when applying LLMs to high-stakes fields.
 This work aims to fill this gap by providing a systematic evaluation of the effectiveness and fairness of LLMs using ChatGPT as a study case.
 We focus on assessing ChatGPT's performance in high-takes fields including education, criminology, finance and healthcare.
-To make thorough evaluation, we consider both group fairness and individual fairness and we also observe the disparities in ChatGPT's outputs under a set of biased or unbiased prompts.
-This work contributes to a deeper understanding of LLMs' fairness performance, facilitates bias mitigation and fosters the development of responsible AI systems.
+To conduct a thorough evaluation, we consider both group fairness and individual fairness metrics.
+We also observe the disparities in ChatGPT’s outputs under a set of biased or unbiased prompts.
+This work contributes to a deeper understanding of LLMs’ fairness performance, facilitates bias mitigation and fosters the development of responsible AI systems.
 Code and data are open-sourced on GitHub\footnote{\url{https://github.com/yunqi-li/Fairness-Of-ChatGPT/} }.